rust-lang/book/second-edition/nostarch/chapter18.md

 Patterns are a special syntax within Rust for matching against the structure of our types, complex or simple.
 A pattern is made up of some combination of literals; destructured arrays, enums, structs, or tuples; variables, wildcards, and placeholders.
-These pieces describe the "shape" of the data we're working with.
+These pieces describe the “shape” of the data we’re working with.

 We use a pattern by taking some value and comparing it against the pattern.
 If